zync/zync-maya/README.md

 # Zync Plugin for Autodesk's Maya

+**Notice:** this project has been archived and is no longer being maintained.

 For a list of Maya versions supported on Zync please see [our main website](https://www.zyncrender.com/#about).
 You can find additional info in [our documentation](https://docs.zyncrender.com/faq#q-what-applicationrendererplugin-versions-do-you-support).

 ## zync-python